Growing your business

 FINANCE, BUDGETS AND CASHFLOW

 Excel can serve you well when you’re starting out in business and your turnover is low.
 It’s all part of being a new business owner, even if the sight of a spreadsheet makes you nervous - and you’re not alone there.

 But on a grander scale?
-For bigger organisations, Excel can spell trouble - as the organisers of the London 2012 Olympics discovered when they oversold 10,000 extra tickets after a single keystroke error.
-As your business grows, online accounting software is a better option.
+For bigger organisations, Excel can spell trouble, as the organisers of the London 2012 Olympics discovered when they oversold 10,000 extra tickets simply after a single keystroke error.
+For larger organisations and where the stakes are even higher, Excel simply won’t cut it.
+Instead, online, or cloud, accounting software is a better option.

-And if your business is expanding, setting up an accurate spreadsheet that grows with it takes strategic thinking - adapting one that no longer does the job is difficult, not to mention time-consuming.
+And if your business is expanding, setting up an accurate Excel accounting spreadsheet that grows with it takes strategic thinking.
+Adapting an out-of-date one is difficult, not to mention time-consuming.